Gleb Kalinin

 audio-monitor — continuous audio monitoring with VAD + Whisper transcription + SQLite FTS5 search.

-Coupling it with intent detection or comment extraction gives you a predictive, always-on, always-attentive AI — for your own benefit.
+Couple it with intent detection or comment extraction and you get a predictive, always-on AI that actually pays attention — for your own benefit.

 Stack: VAD · Whisper · SQLite FTS5